pgeu/pgeu-system/docs/confreg/registrations.md

 Manually confirmed
 : If this is picked, the registration cannot be completed by the attendee.
 It requires the administrator to confirm it manually.
+As this will not generate an invoice, this can only be used for unpaid registration types, and will not be allowed in multi-registrations.

 Confirmed speaker
 : The attendee registering must, with the same account, have